manuGil/online-core/docs/source/resampling.rst

 .. attention::
    **Question.**
    Resampling relies on interpolation techniques and therefore it relies on Tobler’s first law of geography:  *locations that are closer together are more likely to have similar values than locations that are farther apart.* Keeping this  law in mind and considering the image below, can you think of a use case where one of these resampling techniques should be chosen over the other two and why?
-[IS THIS ABOUT WHICH INTERPOLATION METHOD TO USE?
-NEARES OR BILINEAR?]
+   [ NEARES OR BILINEAR?] generic question, only in the context of the figure below. figure shows which pixels are considered in resampling.

    .. image:: _static/img/resampling-techniques.png